CCIDM/CCIDM/README.md

 ### [Data Wrangling and Visualization Program](https://www.cpp.edu/cba/customer-insights-lab/curriculum/certificate/dwv/index.shtml)

 Our Data Wrangling and Visualization Program equips participants with essential skills in:
-	•	Data Wrangling: Learn how to clean, transform, and prepare data for analysis using tools like R and Python.
+	•	Data Wrangling: Learn how to clean, transform, and prepare data for analysis using tools like R and RStudio.
-	•	Data Visualization: Discover how to effectively communicate insights through compelling visualizations with tools like ggplot2, Tableau, and more.
+	•	Data Visualization: Discover how to effectively communicate insights through compelling visualizations with tools like ggplot2, Shiny, and more.

 This program offers practical, hands-on workshops to empower participants to work confidently with data and derive actionable insights.